bsoja/amiga-dotnet-legion/README.md

 ## Techonology stack
 MonoGame on .Net 6.

+## Status
+Kind of alpha-version quality at the moment, can be playable with more or less annoying issues.

+### Known issues
+- [ ] incorrect transparency for shop backgrounds images, equipment slots
+- [ ] invisible texts during intro due to wrong color
+- [ ] missing sword animation during intro
+- [ ] missing sounds
+- [ ] ...

 ## Issues derived from original version
 - [ ] cloning items when putting them on the ground and loading game after that (items on the ground will stay on the same place)
 - [ ] characters path finding is poor